mrixon95/Term3_Assignment_Flask_App/README.md

 ### Entity Relationship diagram

-* Each User can have multiple photos, posts, comments on posts, study qualifications, past work positions, certifications, resumes and projects and connections
+* Each User can have multiple images, certifications, workhistories, connections, meetings, messages, study histories, resume/projects, posts, comments and like multiple posts
-* Each post can have many comments
+* Each Like belongs to one post and one user
-* Each message has 2 users (one sending the message and one receiving the message)
+* Each comment belongs to one post and one user
-* Each connection has 2 users (status is either pending or confirmed)
+* Each connection has one user who requests the connection and one user who can decide to confirm it